leandrosimoes/ls-minifier/README.md

 -   **signature_file**
     Path to a signature file with some text that you want to add to the top of the minified files.

+-   **version**
+    Show in console the current version of the ls-minifier package.

 PS: As **ls-minifier** depends on **node-minify**, these types are defined by **node-minify** and can be found [here](https://www.npmjs.com/package/node-minify).